-In accordance with Government Auditing Standards, we have also issued our report dated October 19, 2021, on our consideration of the Association's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated October 24, 2022, on our consideration of the Association's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Association's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Association's internal control over financial reporting and compliance lowa Municipalities Workers' Compensation Association, referred to as the "Association," offers readers of our basic financial statements this narrative overview and analysis of the financial activities of the Association for the fiscal years ended June 30, 2021 and 2020.
-The Association encourages readers to consider the information presented here in conjunction with the basic financial statements, including the notes thereto.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Association's internal control over financial reporting and compliance.

-/s/ RSM US LLP Des Moines, Iowa October 19, 2021
+Des Moines, Iowa October 24, 2022